twopheat/Portfolio-Bootstrap/README.md

-# My Portfolio usin BootStrap
+# My Portfolio Using BootStrap
 This is my portfolio from week 1, simply built in bootstrap for exercise.
 Enjoy!